-Since I had to dig up a lot of plants to remove the intertwined ground cover, I got brave!
-I pulled out the large spirea bush and transplanted it on the other side of the garden.
+Since I had to dig up a lot of plants to remove the intertwined ground cover, I took a chance and pulled out the large spirea bush and transplanted it on the other side of the garden.

 As you can see in this picture it is thriving!

 A friend of mine gave me this crate a while ago.
-Even though it had a broken side I thought it was cool in the hopes I would find a place for it.
+Even though it had a broken side I thought it was cool and took it hoping I would find a place for it.
 That day is here!
 I needed something behind the sign and immediately an image of the box with flowers in it came to mind.
 Perfect!

 After removing the groundcover, I found plants I didn’t even know I had.
 If you look closely at the lower half of the wrought iron tower there is a climbing vine with purple flowers.
 I planted that a couple years ago and it is finally showing!